trybash/bash-emulator/README.md

   - Returns a Promise that resolves with an array of file names.
 - `getStats(path) -> Promise(stats)`
   - `path` optional path of file or directory.
 Defaults to current directory.
   - Returns a Promise that resolves with a stats object.
-For now, only property is `lastEdited`.
+For now, only property is `modified`.
 - `createDir(path) -> Promise`
   - `path` relative, non-existed path for new directory
   - Returns a Promise that resolves when directory is created